 - Information Notices and Regulatory Issue Summaries

-- Increased Controls Licensees webpage - New Weblinks
+- Increased Controls Licensees web page - New links

-- Related Links - Informational Sites - for further information call the Wisconsin Radiation Protection Section, 608-267-4789
+- Related Link to Informational Sites.
+For more information, call the Wisconsin Radiation Protection Section, 608-267-4789.

 - Information on the State of Wisconsin Agreement State History

-Chapter DHS 157 (PDF, 1.5 MB) , WI Administrative Code details the licensing requirements and fees.
+DHS 157 (PDF, 1.5 MB) , Wisconsin Administrative Code, details the licensing requirements and fees.
 DHS 157 is divided into 15 subchapters.
-The following is a list of DHS 157 subchapters relating to the regulation of Radioactive Materials.
+The following table provides a list of DHS 157 subchapters relating to the regulation of radioactive materials.